lesnikutsa/lesnik_utsa/autonity/flow/readme.md

 - When the script is running, it will not be possible to send regular transactions.
 Pause it temporarily before sending a regular transaction
 - Sometimes there may be errors in the node logs due to the fact that the transaction does not have time to send.
 You can play around with the value of ```sleep```
 - In some cases, there was a noticeable problem with a lack of gas for transactions.
 In this case, add the ```-F 0.000001``` flag to the send command
+- Monitor the status of your server.
+When the script runs, the load on the server increases, which can cause you to get jailed

 ---